Select therapeutic use:

 Major depressive disorder.

-Application site reaction, headache, insomnia, GI upset, dry mouth, rash, pharyngitis, sinusitis, orthostatic hypotension; others.
+Application site reaction, headache, insomnia, diarrhea, dry mouth, dyspepsia, rash, pharyngitis, sinusitis; serotonin syndrome, hypertensive crisis.